 Unfortunately, there’s not only fun on the Internet, as with the easy access to many resources, comes threats like infecting a computer with malware and cyberbullying and more “adult stuff” like identity theft, ransomware, or money fraud.
 Children can fall easy victims for villains due to the young age and absence of understanding of how cybercrime works.

 While it’s highly recommended to set up parental control limiting certain resources and monitor online activity and you definitely should take these measures, your kids are still exposed to online risks outside home and school.
+In addition to setting up your parental controls, it’s worth researching VPN providers and investing in a VPN, especially if your child uses a device away from home.
 That is why it’s your responsibility to teach them how to protect themselves in the web.
 Here’s how you can do it:

 The sooner you start talking with your kids about cybersecurity, the better because this way your kids will be prepared and avoid the risks.
 Start with explaining the basics of the Internet, why they should not believe everyone they met on the internet.
 Here are the most important aspects to focus on: